Implementing a Satellite (Python)#

 Other methods than the ones described above have been implemented, but are not calling the parent class’ method in your implementation, e.g. the

-and adjust the signature of the implementation to support the same arguments as the parent class’ method.The satellite accidentally implemented a method, an attribute or a property already existing in the parent class, thus shadowing members of the
+__init__method.
+In those cases, be sure to add asuper()call, e.g.super().__init__(*args, **kwargs)and adjust the signature of the implementation to support the same arguments as the parent class’ method.The satellite accidentally implemented a method, an attribute or a property already existing in the parent class, thus shadowing members of the

-class and its base classes.
+Satelliteclass and its base classes.
 Currently, there is no protection against this and satellite implementations need to be carefully written to not fall into this trap.

-The following code can be run in a Python console (REPL) to see all members of a Satellite
+The following code can be run in a Python console (REPL) to see all members of a Satellite and compare that with the attributes and methods the satellite class uses:

 from constellation.core.satellite import Satellite